edorejel/software-design-lab/README.md

 # software design

-- Various software design projects and source code apps.
+- Various software design projects.
+This is the "thinking about something" phase of a software project.